On Approximate Classification of Theories: Introduction

 If $I$ is $\bigvee$-definable and $\frak{U}$ is sufficiently saturated, we show that $I$ determines a functor

-from the category of models of $T$ with elementary embeddings to the category of Boolean algebras with a distinguished ideal.\footnote{A morphism $(A,J) \to (B,I)$ in this category is given by a Boolean algebra homomorphism $f : A \to B$ with the property that $J = f^{-1}I$.} Functors which arise in this way are called \emph{$\bigvee$-definable ideal schemas} for $T$; these objects lay the technical foundation for the rest of the paper by formalizing what it means to have a coherent assignment of a notion of negligibility $I(\M)$ to every model $\M$ of $T$.
+from the category of models of $T$ with elementary embeddings to the category of Boolean algebras with a distinguished ideal.
+The syntactic constructions that give rise to such functors are called \emph{schemas of $\bigvee$-definable ideals} for $T$; these objects lay the technical foundation for the rest of the paper by formalizing what it means to have a coherent assignment of an ideal $I(\M) \subset L_x(\M)$ to every model $\M$ of $T$.

 Shelah's local $2$-rank naturally generalizes to this setting.
-In the classical setup, a definable set has rank at least $0$ if and only if it is nonempty; here, we localize to $I$ and say that a definable set has rank at least $0$ if and only if it is not in the ideal $I(\frak{U})$ for any sufficiently saturated model $\frak{U} \models T$.
-When $I$ is $\bigvee$-definable, we have the following generalization of Shelah's stable formula theorem (cf. \cite{ct}, Theorem 2.2):
+In the classical setup, a definable set has rank at least $0$ if and only if it is nonempty; here, we localize to $I$ and say that a definable set $X$ has rank at least $0$ if and only if it is not in the ideal $I(\frak{M})$ for any model $\frak{M} \models T$ containing parameters over which $X$ is defined.
+When $I$ is $\bigvee$-definable, we obtain the following generalization of Shelah's stable formula theorem (cf. \cite{ct}, Theorem 2.2):